Check out Florida Tech's original Biological Sciences Film featuring Bertha the fish!

 Check out all the latest updates, rosters and teams on the Florida Tech Sports website.

-Not Only One of the First, but also One of the Best Marine Biology Colleges
+Florida Tech is One of the First, and Best, Marine Biology Colleges

 Established in 1971, Florida Tech's undergraduate marine biology degree program made it one of the first marine biology colleges in the United States.
 Our program has been one of the most popular and highly regarded majors at the university.
 The marine biology degree is a four-year program with broad training in biological sciences and specialization in marine topics.
 First year students are engaged in their major right away, with course study, student-faculty research opportunities and hands-on field experiences.